Standard vs Itemized Deduction Calculator

 Frequently Asked Questions

-The State and Local Tax (SALT) deduction is capped at the 2026 base limit of $40,000 per return ($20,000 if married filing separately).
+• The State and Local Tax (SALT) deduction is capped at the current base limit per return (with a lower cap for married filing separately).
 This includes state income or sales tax plus property tax, and the limit can be reduced for higher-income taxpayers.